-- 1.43 Our scrutiny of Network Rail's proposed plans for CP6 has shown that there is evidence of growing maturity in its management of health and safety.
-It has targeted efforts at priority areas in order to improve its health and safety strategy: the Home Safe Plan.
-In doing so, it has ensured its efforts are focused and have secured route commitment to deliver.
-It has a challenging LTIFR target for CP6 and is promoting the use of RM3 as a tool for securing excellence. - 1.44 Network Rail's own assurance activities have been robust resulting in progressive challenge to route proposals and securing improved arrangements.
+- 1.69 Our scrutiny of Network Rail's proposed plans for CP6 has shown that there is evidence of growing maturity in its management of health and safety.
+It has targeted efforts at priority areas in order to improve its health and safety strategy: the Home Safe Plan and Train Accident Reduction Plan.
+In doing so, it has ensured its efforts are focused and routes are committed to their delivery.
+It has a challenging LTIFR target for CP6 and is promoting the use of RM3 as a tool for securing excellence. - 1.70 Network Rail's own assurance activities have been robust resulting in progressive challenge to route proposals and securing improved arrangements.
 This is a positive development.
 The routes show varying degrees of ambition and maturity but the matrix framework has the potential to drive the required improvements.
-In particular there needs to be an evolution in routes' understanding of what 'so far as is reasonably practicable' means for their investment decision-making. - 1.45 Regarding safe asset management, Network Rail should aspire to unceasing improvement across all asset classes to assure continued safety over the network and greater sustainability over time.
-Our draft determination asks Network Rail to make targeted adjustments to its plans over the summer to reflect our decisions that funding should be put into improving asset condition and ensuring that minimum safety requirements are met.
-The process for this is discussed more fully elsewhere 14, but our expectations of this in terms of health and safety issues are that Network Rail should: - move the FNPO's 'optional' spend of £22 million for basic depot safety improvements into 'core' spend; - for LNW and Wales routes, include the 'optional' level crossing spend in 'core' spend; - allocate £25 million for priority user-worked crossings with telephones in long sections to upgrade to overlay warning systems; - recognising that Network Rail STE's own assurance activity identified a 'gap' of some £300 million in earthworks renewals (paragraph 1.19); we consider that when Network Rail reviews what additional renewals should be added to its base plans for CP6 as part of the process we have asked it to carry out following our draft determination, additional earthworks should be prominent in this.
-This reflects that it is the group of assets where alternative mitigations are least effective in preventing failure.
-This also applies to structures (particularly metallic structures), drainage and track.
+In particular there needs to be an evolution in routes' understanding of what 'so far as is reasonably practicable' means for their investment decision-making.

+- 1.71 Regarding safe asset management, Network Rail should aspire to unceasing improvement across all asset classes to assure continued safety over the network and greater sustainability over time.
+Our draft determination asked Network Rail to make targeted adjustments to its plans over the summer to reflect our decisions that funding should be put into improving asset condition and ensuring that minimum safety requirements are met.
+We received a positive response to our observations, resulting in: - movement of the FNPO's 'optional' spend of £22 million for basic depot safety improvements into 'core' spend; - for LNW and Wales routes, the 'optional' level crossing spend of £25 million and £8 million has become 'core' spend; - allocation of £25 million across the routes in England & Wales and Scotland for priority user-worked crossings with telephones in long sections to become upgraded to overlay warning systems; - recognition that more needed to be spent on asset renewals to achieve improved asset sustainability.
+Network Rail has proposed additional works including many of the asset groups we wished to see prioritised on safety grounds earthworks, structures, track and drainage.
+There is also the potential for routes to deliver further work if risk funds are not required by contingencies. - 1.72 We highlight that Network Rail's revisions to its plans are still being developed.
+We note that the scale and scope of additional renewals is contingent on delivery of R&D proposals and realisation of some as-yet unidentified efficiencies.
+This means they are still vulnerable.
+We are not yet universally convinced that Network Rail routes have made the most appropriate risk-based prioritisations or that they have identified all SFAIRP improvements but these are matters for continued scrutiny as part of our normal safety regulation. - 1.73 We will maintain our focus on the safe management of earthworks and other assets susceptible to rapid failure in extreme weather.
+We will promote the refinement of strategic, consistently effective monitoring and warning arrangements to mitigate safely the consequences of failure of this group of assets. - 1.74 Network Rail's SBP, along with the updates included in its response to our draft determination, has the potential to control safety risk and fulfil its statutory obligations so long as it keeps its asset renewal plans under review to identify any additional reasonably practicable work that will deliver safe management of the network.
+Further the success of this plan is dependent on: